 At 15Five we use research frequently; whether it be our evidence-based management approach or using data to analyze our own growth as a company.
-As such, it made perfect sense to seek the advice of a social psychologist to help us understand the science behind work culture and the social dynamics at play in every business.
+As such, it made perfect sense to seek the advice of a social psychologist to help us understand the science behind work cultures and define the social dynamics at play in every business.
 These lessons on culture provide greater insight into what inspires employees and keeps organizations running.

 DM: Building a work culture from day one (with attendant rituals, values, and touchstones) is easier than shifting a culture once it has already formed.
 What’s happening when cultures emerge and what advice do you have for leaders to direct employees towards a certain shared understanding or mission?